-- 1. Students are paid based on their training time as of the end of the published drop and add period.
+- Students are paid based on their training time as of the end of the published drop and add period.
 Students who officially withdraw or drop out are subject to the Financial Aid Return of Title IV funds policy. - 2.
-Students are not eligible for financial aid for classes they never attend. - Students who are withdrawn by the College for disciplinary reasons, non-payment of charges, or other similar reasons, are subject to the Financial Aid Return of Title IV Funds policy. - 4.
-Additional information regarding the College's Financial Aid Payment and Return of Title IV Funds policy is published in the Tuition and Fees section of this catalog.
+Students are not eligible for financial aid for classes they never attend. - Students who are withdrawn by the College for disciplinary reasons, non-payment of charges, or other similar reasons, are subject to the Financial Aid Return of Title IV Funds policy. - Additional information regarding the Title IV refunds policy is published in the Tuition and Fees section of this catalog.